What We Do

 If you are new to the church please speak to one of the deacons or contact us so that we can link you into an existing group or help you form a new one.

-There are a number of home groups, which meet weekly or fortnightly.
+There are a number of home groups, which meet weekly or fortnightly including a men’s group.

-The church has a “prayer chain” to enable urgent matters to be communicated promptly to those who will pray into those situations.
+The church has a weekly prayer meeting and a “prayer chain” to enable urgent matters to be communicated promptly to those who will pray into those situations.

-We have a “rambling group” and there is a ladies’ lunch group who meet on a regular basis.
+We have a “rambling group” and a ladies’ lunch group who meet on a regular basis.

 The church is developing links with a number of the care-homes in the town.

 Cowes Baptist church works jointly with other churches in the town as well as with other Baptist Churches on the Isle of Wight.
-The ministers of the Baptist churches on the Island meet for fellowship monthly and the church families come together quarterly for joint meetings, normally with a guest speaker and a meal.
+The ministers of the Baptist churches on the Island meet for fellowship monthly.

 Please see individual pages for more information on these activities.